 Orbix Java client applets are, like any applet, subject to security restrictions imposed by the browser in which they execute.
 The most fundamental of these restrictions include the inability to access local disks and the inability to contact an arbitrary Internet host.
-This chapter describes how client applets can get around these restrictions in a secure manner.
-The first technique involves IONA's Orbix Wonderwall, which is a full IIOP firewall proxy.
-The second technique involves the use of signed applets.
+This chapter describes how client applets can get around these restrictions in a secure manner, using signed applets.